MileHacker Logo

 • Motorcycle/scooter rentals carry significant safety risks.

-• Safety should always be a priority over convenience when considering vehicle rentals.
+• Safety should always be the priority over convenience when considering vehicle rentals.

-• Public transport and ride-sharing are more traveler-friendly.
+• Public transit and ride-sharing are more traveler-friendly.

-• Research accessibility for specific locations if mobility necessities are present.
+• Research accessibility for particular places if mobility necessities are present.

-• Check local regulations for purpose-built modes of transport such as cable cars.
+• Check local regulations for specific transport like cable cars.

 • Bicycle sharing apps simplify short urban trips.